KelseyDH/amazoned/README.md

     $ gem install amazoned

+This gem supports Ruby versions 2.4 or higher.

 ## Usage

 Use Amazoned to scrape data about a product using the ASIN of the Amazon product.
 E.g. for product with an ASIN of B078SX6STW: